 Operating hours are 10am to 6pm on weekdays, and eligibility will expand to all active Penn faculty, students, and staff.

 How It Works

 Seats are located on the ground floor of Van Pelt-Dietrich (see a floor map).
-Seats can be reserved online for a minimum of 1 hour and a maximum of 3 hours.
-Operating hours are from 11am to 7pm, Monday to Thursday, and from 12pm to 5pm on Fridays.
+Seats can be reserved online for a minimum of 1 hour and a maximum of 4 hours.
+Operating hours are 10am to 6pm on weekdays.

 As you prepare to make your online reservation, be advised:

 The safety of our staff and our users is our top priority.
 Patrons using the study space must review and follow our full policy and guidelines.